Achiwilms/OCR-Wizard/README.md

-# OCR Wizard
+# OCR-Wizard

 A powerful and user-friendly tool based on [OCRmyPDF](https://github.com/ocrmypdf/OCRmyPDF), offering a seamless graphical user interface for effortless conversion of image-based PDFs into searchable  text.

 ## Environment
 #### Step1.
 Install OCRmyPDF and tesseract languages

-For Debian, Ubuntu users, you can simply enter the following commands
+For Debian, Ubuntu users, you can simply use the following commands
 ```bash
 # Install OCRmyPDF
 sudo apt install ocrmypdf